Sunday, January 27, 2019

 Rang Hai :)

-We were walking the 20th kilometre our last stretch for that day.
-And, we saw a beautiful dome in the middle of few trees.
+We were walking the 20th kilometer, our last stretch for that day.
+And we saw a beautiful dome in the middle of a few trees.

-The sun was about to rest and we still had to walk a few hills but I felt like walking inside the mosque.
-Thankfully the lines of religion are not that strong in villages.
-This might be my perception but I am happy with it as it helped me connect.
-There were few women cooking inside the premise and two children running behind a puppy.
-Part of me was hesitant to go in and so I asked a gentleman if I could go in and he showed me the way.
+The sun was about to set, and we still had to walk a few more hills, but I felt like walking inside the mosque.
+Thankfully, religious lines are not that strong in villages.
+I am happy with it; it has helped me connect.
+Few women were cooking inside the premises, and two children were running behind a puppy.
+Part of me was hesitant to go in, so I asked a gentleman if I could, and he showed me the way.

-It was a tomb of a Sufi saint.
-As I bowed down tears started rolling down my eyes.
+It was the tomb of a Sufi saint.
+As I bowed down, tears started rolling down my face.
 My heart felt deeply touched.
-I could feel warmth in that space, it felt like I was resting on a mothers lap.
+I could feel warmth in that space; it felt like I was resting on a mother's lap.

 From Kali Bawde: Madhya Pradesh